Geethalakshmi-Saravanan/50-Days-Of-Learning-Challenge/Day-3/day3.md

-# Day 3 – SQL: Patterns & Window Function Mastery
+# Day 3

+## Overview
+Today I continued with SQL and started applying Python to strings and counting problems.

-## Problems Solved
+## SQL Problems Solved

 7. **Users with total spend > 1000 in the last 3 days**
    - **Table:** `transactions(user_id, amount, txn_date, ...)`